AverageGuy/TaskSched/README.md

 Overview
 ========

-THIS LIBRART ISN'T READY FOR PRODUCTION.
+THIS LIBRARY ISN'T READY FOR PRODUCTION.
 DON'T BE SURPRISED IF IT DOESN'T WORK OR IF IT CHANGES WITHOUT WARNING.

 Yet another cooperative multitasking scheduler.
 I was unable to make the current crop of schedulers work correctly, so I decided to write my own.